Event: Jennifer Westacott interview with Peter Stefanovic, First Edition, Sky News.

-Peter: Okay, Jennifer Westacott appreciate your time this morning, thanks so much for joining us.
+Peter: Okay, Jennifer Westacott.
+As always, thank you for your time.
 We'll talk to you again soon.